haynesgt/parabix-gpu-project/README.md

 ...
 ```

-For this project, we make implement an NVPTX driver, perhaps to be put in a pipiline before a CPU driver, e.g.:
+For this project, we may implement an NVPTX driver, perhaps to be put in a pipiline before a CPU driver, e.g.:
 ```C++
 gpuDriver = new NVPTXDriver("engine");
 auto & idbGPU = gpuDriver->getBuilder();